Coryf65/freeze-dried-meats/README.md

 *HungerChange = -40,* is filling our hunger bar up by 40%, adding a prefix to the item name prevents mod collisions *HS_DriedSteak*

-Animations actions in folder */media/AnimSets/player/actions/*
+Animations fot the player actions are the in folder */media/AnimSets/player/actions/*

 icons need to have the *item_* prefix and be a *.png*